-The approved funding of the research portfolio for 2009/10 led to a committed funding budget of R22 518 664 (inclusive of roll-over).
-Funding of R5 943 610 was requested to support new projects within the four thrusts.
+The approved funding of the research portfolio for 2010/11 led to a committed and approved funding budget, inclusive of roll-over, of R29 464 022.
+Funding for new projects of R10 201 450 in 2010/11 was requested to support new projects within the four thrusts.
 The proposed new projects will continue to develop tools, technologies and guidelines that are necessary to support sustainable water resource management.

-To address water resource challenges which are likely to emerge in the next 10 to 15 years, decision makers at all levels of government will need to make informed choices among often conflicting and uncertain alternative actions.
+To address water resource challenges which are likely to emerge in the next 10 to15 years, decision makers at all levels of government will need to make informed choices among often conflicting and uncertain alternative actions.
 These choices are best made with the full benefit of research and analysis.
 It is therefore of great importance that the nation will continue to invest not only in applied research but also in fundamental research that will form the basis for national implementation of water sector projects.

-Water resource assessments are expected to benefit from improvements in the accuracy and detail of hydrological measurements, and how these are interpreted in water resource simulations and other tools for water resource decision making.
+Water resource assessments are expected to benefit from improvements in the accuracy and detail of hydrological measurements and how these are interpreted in water resource simulations and other tools for water resource decision making.
 The extent to which interpolations and extrapolations can be used in modelling real water regimes can only suffice if real, reliable data are available at reasonable spatial and temporal resolutions for verifications.
 The KSA has invested vastly in enhancing the estimates for quantifying water use and water availability.
 This year, the KSA also plans to contribute to the streamlining and integration of existing centralised and decentralised water resource information systems in support of the National Water Resource Strategy and the National Information System.
+Furthermore, the need for integrating surface water and groundwater models has been highlighted.
+Concerted effort will be made to bridge this gap and to create a continuum starting from improving evapotranspiration estimates, which take into account the unsaturated zone informed by groundwater dynamics.

 At a national level the recent momentum towards establishing economic growth and development as the main government driver has seen different sectors, including the water sector, articulating their roles in economic growth and development.
 In the water sector this is reflected in the DWA framework strategy Water for Growth and Development (Version 6), where the main objective for water resource management is set to ensure that water resources are allocated for the promotion of social and economic development.
-In this KSA, research has already started and will continue to address the research issues that will contribute to this government driver of Water for Growth and Development.
+In the KSA, research has already started and will continue to address the research issues that will contribute to this government driver of Water for Growth and Development.

 The Department of Water Affairs indicated current water quality and quantity as major strategic issues.
-The WRC and this KSA recognise the challenge and the need for further research and the provision of knowledge in this regard.
-In future these issues will be complicated further with the advent of climate change.
+The KSA recognises the challenge and the need for further research and the provision of knowledge in this regard, as does the WRC.
+In addition, the KSA foresees that in future these issues will be complicated further with the advent of climate change.
 The issue of climate change and the linked phenomena of extreme events require both understanding and adaptability.
-Another linked area is that of energy, including usage of energy by the water sector and production of energy through hydropower.
-In the light of the above, the importance of expanding the resource via additional or alternative sources of water and diversifying the 'water mix', as reflected in the

-Water for Growth and Development strategy, is another key challenge.
-The KSA will continue to support innovative research on the potential use of hydropower, groundwater artificial recharge, global circulation models for better regional climate impact assessments as well as regional evapotranspiration assessments, water reuse and recycling as further sources for 'new water'.
+Another linked area is the area of energy including usage of energy by the water sector and production of energy through hydropower.
+In the light of the above, the importance of expanding the resource via additional or alternative sources and diversifying the 'water mix' is another key challenge.
+The KSA will continue to support innovative research on the use of hydropower, groundwater, global circulation models and regional evapotranspiration assessments, water reuse and recycling.